sinastiller/battleship-game/README.md

 ### [Future Considerations](#future-considerations)

 1. #### Restart game function
  * A future implementation could consist of a function to automatically restart the game if the user desires so.
-I have tried multiple times to make this function work, but was unable at this stage to acchieve it.
+I have tried multiple times to make this function work, but was unable at this stage to achieve it.

 2. #### Leaderboard
  * I would like to introduce a leaderboard with the fastest times a player has won the game.

 3. #### Boards next to each other
- * Having the computer and player board next to each other would mean a cleaner run through the game rather then having the screen scrolled down after each step.
+ * Having the computer and player board next to each other would mean a cleaner run through the game, rather than having the screen scrolled down after each step.

 ## [Technologies Used](#technologies-used)